dvlprsh/brightid-onchain-demo/README.md

 This is a demo page that allows users to join/leave BrightID onchain group.
 You can Link your BrightID account and Ethereum address by taking the QRcode with BrightID mobile app.
-Then you can join or leave the BrightID on-chain group.
+Then you can join or leave the BrightID onchain group.

 ---